family-friendly higher education audit

 The re-audit and consolidation for the family-friendly higher education audit began in Summer Semester 2016 and is due to be completed in Winter Semester 2016/17.
 The aim is to continue to develop family-friendly measures at Universität Hamburg based on positive changes that have already been made.
 This will help students and employees to better combine academic study or work with family life, and enable the University to retain its family-friendly higher education institution certification.

-In this third phase of the family-friendly higher education audit—the consolidation, the focus was on reviewing the institutionalization of family-friendly measures at the University; evaluating the previous implementation of measures for combining study, work, and family life; and clarifying how university culture has changed for the better in terms of its family-friendliness over the past few years.
+In this third phase of the family-friendly higher education audit (PDF, in German only)—the consolidation, the focus was on reviewing the institutionalization of family-friendly measures at the University; evaluating the previous implementation of measures for combining study, work, and family life; and clarifying how university culture has changed for the better in terms of its family-friendliness over the past few years.
 At the same time, it was determined that further attention must be paid to certain areas in which improvements still need to be made in the future.